emmajanedrews/base-template/_posts/2017-09-22-whats-working-now---how-do-you-know-if-you-need-a-price-reduction.md

 I’m recording live from our new listing at 4550 Klingle St. NW at Wesley Heights.
 I’m excited to announce that we are now sponsored by The Current Newspapers.&nbsp;

-I also want to discuss one of the smartest things a seller can do—price reductions. &nbsp;
+I also want to discuss one of the smartest things a seller can do: price reductions. &nbsp;

 **How do you know if you need a price reduction?** There are two main things to look for.&nbsp;